 You can modify the status of announcements manually by double-clicking rows.
 The modification affects only the UI, not the BGPd configuration.

 BGP Connection Events

-Lists of events generated by BGP Connections for the selected time frame.
-Events are explained in the Event Reporting chapter (see page 62).
+Lists events generated by BGP Connections for the selected time frame.
+Events are explained in the "Event Reporting" chapter on page 66.